sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 myIntInf: Int = 1
 ```

-It's true that Int is the default integer value type in Scala, but is not necessarily the most adequate when dealing with large numbers.
+It's true that `Int` is the default integer value type in Scala, but it's not necessarily the most adequate when dealing with large numbers.
 If we want to define a number larger than what `Int` lets us do, we must use the `Long` type.
 This is true for all previous cases: We need to have clarity on what we're expecting from our variable since integer arithmetic can overflow and underflow without warning if the result of an operation exceeds the maximum or minimum value.

 ### 3.4 Long
 The `Long` type is a 64-bit signed integer data type.
 It has a value range from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807.
 The `Long` type is used when the value to be stored exceeds the range provided by `Int`.